-Spectacles have been distributed to children with refractive error.
+Total 23629 students were identified refractive error after eye check up done by RBSK team in schools and Spectacles have been distributed to 11556 children with refractive error during 2019-20.
 The details are shown in AT-17.

 2.22.3 Recording of height, weight etc.